Liturgical Rhythm

 Let the year make room for conversion, memory, and joy.

-A Catholic calendar is not a content schedule.
-It is a school of attention, teaching us what to wait for, what to mourn, what to celebrate, and where to place our hope.
+The Church year is a school of attention.
+It teaches us what to wait for, what to mourn, what to celebrate, and where to place our hope.

 How to Begin